CumulusNetworks/docs/content/cumulus-netq-40/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install standalone activate-job
 <!-- vale on -->

-Activates a NetQ instance after the software has been installed.
-Activation requires a configuration key that can be obtained from support.
+Activates a NetQ instance after you install the software.
+Activation requires a configuration key that you can obtain from support.

 Alternately, use {{<link title="#netq-install-standalone-full" text="netq install standalone full">}} to perform this and all other steps of a NetQ installation with a single command.